SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-linux.md

 `export NO_PROXY=sumologic.com`

 :::note
-For Systemd service, the variables can be placed in `/etc/otelcol-sumo/env/proxy.env`, as default configruation (`EnvironmentFile=-/etc/otelcol-sumo/env/*.env`) will load them automatically.
+For Systemd service, the variables can be placed in `/etc/otelcol-sumo/env/proxy.env`, as default configuration (`EnvironmentFile=-/etc/otelcol-sumo/env/*.env`) will load them automatically.
 Service need to be restarted in order to apply the changes.
 :::